|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The subject is delivered in seminar form with readings, lectures (and occasional guest lectures) and presentations of students’ class papers.
-Students are encouraged to bring their ideas and views into class discussions.
+The subject is delivered in seminar form with readings, lectures (occasional guest lectures) and presentations from students.
+Students are encouraged to bring their ideas and views into class discussions

 Intended learning outcomes